welle108/LiveJukeBoxApi/README.md

 #### 7) Create an emulator device
 ![](https://imgur.com/A8ILfbb.png)

-If you would like to log in to a previously made test account, use the credentials:
+From here you will be able to run and test LiveJukeBox If you would like to log in to a previously made test account, use the credentials:

 ##### Email: scott<span>@</span>gmail.com